squidfunk/isotopes/README.md

   or destroy domains by itself.
 However, [Terraform][5] is an excellent tool for this.

-Suppose we have the following item:
+Now, suppose we have the following item:

 ``` ts
 const task: Task = {